Pfcpi/Majlis/whatisLeft.md

   - launch the app with connection lost, and then turn the wifi connection(done)
   - run three instances of the app at the same time.

+## Overall

+- remove accessiblity for chef for creating pv and for pres for ajouter rapport.
+- pv generale.
+- use manual animated.
+- bold font for chef and pres buttons in auth.
+- remove duplicate for commission

+## pv.js

+- addCd does not work.

 ## UX

 - a blue moving line for indicating fetching data below the nav bar.